elastic/kibana/rfcs/text/0015_bazel.md

 Plugins are built in a sandbox, so they will no longer be able to use relative imports from one another.
 For Typescript, relative imports will be replaced with a path reference to the `bazel/bin`.

 Static imports across plugins are a concern that would affect the developer experience due to cascading re-builds.
 For example, if every plugin has static imports from `src/core`, any changes to `src/core` would cause all those plugins to re-build.
 There are a few options to address this; the first would be to minimize or eliminate these imports.
 Most plugins are importing types, so we can also ensure that only type-level changes actually trigger a re-build.
-Additionally, these types of dependencies could be further broken out into another package to reduce the times further this is necessary.
+Additionally, these types of dependencies could be further broken down into smaller packages to reduce the times further this is necessary.

 ```
 "compilerOptions": {